 Plant material and culture conditions

-A. barbadensis shoots were micropropagated on MS (Murashige and Skoog 1962) medium including vitamins (4.4 g l-1) in presence of sucrose (30 g l-1), BA (2 mg l-1), IAA (0.2 mg l-1) and 7 g l-1 bacto agar (Sigma Chemical Co., MI, Italy) (pH 5.7±0.1) (Borgognone et al. 2010).
-After 45 days new shoots were isolated and placed on a medium containing 1\2 MS (2.2 g l-1), 30 g l-1sucrose and 7 g l-1 agar to promote elongation and rooting.
-Two combined factors were tested during in vitro elongation and rooting: (i) the presence [1% (w/v)] or absence of AC (Duchefa, Haarlem, The Netherlands) into the medium; (ii) the duration of the culture period (20 and 40 days).
-Nine shoots per replicate were inoculated into a culture vessel and 5 replicates per treatment were taken.
-Each vessel was filled with 200 ml of substrate and placed in growth chamber at 24±1°C under a 16-h photoperiod provided by cool-white lamps at a photon lux density of 40 μmol m-2 s-1.
-The pH was adjusted with HCl or NaOH (0.1 N) to 5.7 ± 0.1 after the addition of AC and prior to autoclaving at 121°C and 105 kPa for 20 min.
+A. barbadensis shoots were micropropagated on MS (Murashige and Skoog 1962) medium including vitamins (4.4 g l-1) to which sucrose (30 g l-1), Benzyl adenine [(BA) (2.0 mg l-1)], Indole acetic acid [(IAA) (0.2 mg l-1)] and bacto agar [(7.0 g l-1) (Sigma Chemical Co., MI, Italy)] were added.
+The pH was adjusted to 5.7±0.1 with (0.1 N) HCl or NaOH.
+After 45 days in the medium, new shoots (which had developed) were isolated and placed on one half strength MS medium devoid of growth regulators?? but containing 30.0 g l-1sucrose and 7.0 g l-1 agar to promote elongation and rooting.
+Two combined factors were tested during in vitro elongation and rooting: (i) the presence or absence of 1% (w/v) AC (Duchefa, Haarlem, The Netherlands) in the medium; (ii) 20 and 40 day culture periods.
+Into each vessel (specify type) 200 ml aliquots of medium were decanted.
+Nine shoots per vessel were implanted into each culture vessel and transferred to a growth chamber maintained at 24±1°C under a 16 hour photoperiod provided by cool-white fluorescent lamps emitting a photon lux density of 40 μmol m-2 s-1.
+Five replicates per treatment were established.
+The pH was adjusted as described above after the addition of AC and prior to autoclaving at 121°C and 105 kPa for 20 min.

 Measurements and analysis

-Values of pH and electrical conductivity (EC) of the medium were measured immediately after sterilization using a pH meter (GLP21, Crison Instruments, Barcelona, Spain) and EC meter (HI 86304, Hanna Instruments, Padova, Italy), respectively.
-After 20 and 40 days of culture, shoot length, number of leaves and roots, root length, fresh and dry weight were determined for each shoot.
-Dry weights were determined after drying for 48 h at 70°C. To assess the daily growth of the shoots the elongation rate was calculated as [(final shoot length – initial shoot length)/number of days of subculture] (Brito et al. 2009).
-Growth index (GI) was calculated as described by Russowski and others (2006) GI = [(weight final – weight initial)/weight initial].
+Values of pH and EC of the medium were measured immediately after sterilization using a pH meter (GLP21, Crison Instruments, Barcelona, Spain) and an EC meter (HI 86304, Hanna Instruments, Padova, Italy), respectively.
+After both the 20 and 40 day culture periods, shoot length, number of leaves and roots, root length, fresh and dry weight was determined for each implanted shoot.
+Dry weights were determined after drying for 48 hours at 70°C. Daily shoot growth was calculated according to the method of (Brito et al. 2009) as the final shoot length minus the initial shoot length divided by the number of days of culture.
+Growth index (GI) was calculated as described by Russowski et al. (2006) as the final weight minus the initial weight divided by the initial weight.

-At the end of the elongation and rooting period the medium of each vessel was collected to determine pH, EC, and the content of NO3- and NH4+.
+At the end of the elongation and rooting period the remaining medium in each vessel was collected to determine pH, EC,Was this measured using the gel form or had it been centrifuged before measurement) and the content of NO3- and NH4+.
 Nitrate and ammonium concentrations were analyzed in the liquid fraction of substrate which was obtained by the media centrifugation for 20 minutes at 15000 × g and filtration through Whatman filter.
 Nitrate and ammonium concentrations in the liquid fraction of the media were analyzed by spectrophotometry (Helios Beta, Spectrophotometer, Thermo Electron Corporation, England).
 Nitrate was assayed using the salicylic acid-sulfuric acid method (Cataldo et al. 1975).
 Ammonium was determined by the phenol-hypochlorite reaction (Weatherburn 1967).
-Nitrate and ammonium uptake from the plantlets was calculated by measuring the difference between nutrient residual after 20 and 40 days of culture and nutrient supplied by MS medium and the uptake was expressed on the base of plant dry weight (Adelberg et al. 2010).
+Nitrate and ammonium uptake by?the plantlets was calculated by measuring the difference between nutrient residual after 20 and 40 days of culture and nutrient supplied by MS medium and the uptake was expressed on the base of plant dry weight (Adelberg et al. 2010).